-Fort/Castillo de San Felipe de Barajas The largest Spanish Fort in the Americas.
-San Felipe is the greatest and strongest fortress ever built by the Spaniards in any of their colonies.
-It was truly impregnable and was never taken, despite numerous attempts to storm it.
-The fortress is a 20-minute walk or a $6,000 peso cab ride from the old town.
-Entrance is free the last Sunday of every month between February and November for Colombian nationals.
-(666 4790; Av Arévalo; adult/child 6-13 pesos $25,000/10,500; reduced fees for Colombian nationals & residents, teachers; disabled, 62+ and under 6 free; Hours 8am-6pm) Wear a hat and/or bring an umbrella to ward off the sun as much of what you will tour is out in the open.
-Audio tour recommended.
+Fort/Castillo de San Felipe de Barajas The largest Spanish Fort in the Americas and the strongest fortress ever built by the Spaniards in any of their colonies.
+It was never taken despite numerous attempts.
+The fortress is a 20-minute walk or a $6,400 peso cab ride from the old town.
+Wear a hat and/or bring an umbrella for sun protection as much of what you will tour is out in the open.
+Audio tour recommended (additional cost).
+Hours 8am-6pm, tel 666 4790; Av Arévalo; adult/child 6-13 pesos $25,000/10,500; reduced fees for Colombian nationals & residents, teachers/students with ID; disabled, 62+ and under 6 free.
+Free entrance last Sunday of the month between February and November for Colombian nationals.

 Around the corner behind the fort off Calle 30 is a large pair of bronze old shoes, Los Zapatos Viejos.
 The monument is in honor of Cartagena poet Luis Carlos López (1879-1950), whose poem “A mi ciudad nativa” speaks to how one can love this city like one loves an old pair of (presumably well-worn favorite!) shoes.

-The Monastery/Convento de la Popa This is on a 150 meter high hill, the highest point in the city, about 2km beyond Castillo de San Felipe de Barajas, and has the best view in Cartagena.
-There is a zigzagging access road leading up to the convent (no public transport) and paths cutting the bends of the road.
-Take a taxi; the fare of about $40,000 pesos includes round trip transportation and 40 minutes waiting at the top while you tour the convent and admire the views.
-Walking to the top is not recommended for safety reasons and because of the heat.
+The Monastery/Convento de la Popa This is the highest point in the city and has the best view in Cartagena.
+Take a taxi (no public transport); the fare of about $40,000 pesos includes round trip transportation and 40 minutes waiting at the top while you tour the convent and admire the views.
+Walking to the top not recommended for safety reasons.
 Tel: 666 2331; adult/child pesos $9,000/5,000; daily 9 am-5 pm.
 [NOTE: as of 22 March 2017 this is closed for 6 months; more information here.]

 Inquisition Palace/Cartagena History Museum Downstairs focuses on the Inquisition & Tolerance; upstairs on the history of Cartagena; basic information in English.
 Centro, Calle 34 3-11, Plaza de Bolivar; tel: 664 7381, 664 4570; Mon-Sat: 9am-6pm; Sun/Holidays: 10am–4pm; Entry Adults = $17,000; Seniors/Children = $14,000 (Free last Sunday of the month from Feb to Nov)